Hands-On Quantum-Safe PKI: A Practical Post-Quantum Cryptography Implementation Guide

 While quantum computing is a fascinating area of science, all technological advancements can be misused.
 Nefarious people and nation-states are extracting encrypted data to decrypt at a later date when quantum computers become available, a practice you better know by now called "harvest now, decrypt later."

-Close your post-quantum cryptographic knowledge gap so you can get secured sooner and reduce the impact(s) that might not surface until later.
+Close your post-quantum cryptographic knowledge gap so you can get secured sooner and reduce the impact(s) that may not surface until after it's too late.
 Ignorance is not bliss when it comes to cryptography and regulatory fines, so let's get started.
 The GitHub lab provides step-by-step instructions to create:

 - Quantum-resistant Root CA using ML-DSA-87 (FIPS and CNSA 2.0)